 This article originally appeared on the now-defunct ZUG.com

 There’s also a drizzle of bullshit called homeopathy, but you’d pass out before cocktails could get you drunk enough to believe in that.
-Homeopathy says that minute traces other ingredients in water and sugar can solve all your problems.
+Homeopathy says that minute traces of other ingredients in water and sugar can solve all your problems.
 When your medical expertise is identical to Coca Cola’s advertising strategy, you might not know what you’re doing.
 The core concept is that the more you dilute an ingredient the stronger it gets.
-You might recognise this as the exact opposite of how reality works.
+You might recognise this as the exact opposite of everything that exists.
 And from the fact that you don’t get drunk, high, stoned, poisoned, and whatever happens when you drink the urine of everyone who ever lived and died with every glass of water.

 They apply “absence makes the heart grow fonder” to medication.
 For example, when you’re dying of a heart attack you’d be extremely fond of real medicine.
 And probably wish that homeopaths didn’t prescribe diluted cardiac poison.

 Homeopathy likes to call itself an “alternative medicine”, as compared to treatments with proof that they work, known as “actual medicine”.
 Usually shortened to “medicine.”
 You’d be better off shouting that you’re Zeus, connecting your genitals to the power grid, and claiming to provide “alternative electricity”.
 At least then you’d be removing yourself from the gene pool.
 And would receive the electroshock therapy you so clearly need.

 On the other hand I’m a freelancer, and temporarily living in a Travelodge, so getting infinite free drink and drugs out of the tap is worth a try.
 Behold as I prepare homeopathic potions!